martinzrrl/Data-Science-Project-Template/README.md

 00 Data Science Folder Template
 ==============================

 This is a template for new Data Science projects.
+Before publishing a new project, unnecessary folders and files should be deleted in order to enhance the clarity of the repository.

 Project Organization
 ------------